denten-books/plain-text/0-intro.md

 metaphors in learning about computer systems."
 Using the appropriate metaphors therefore provides "wide-ranging improvements in learning ability and ease of use" [@carroll_metaphor_1982, 108].
-What users know about trashcans in the real world can be used to guide behavior in the virtual one.
+What users know about trashcans in the real world can guide interactions with virtual trashcans.

-The rapid uptake of "what you see is what you get" interfaces pioneered by Apple proved the effectiveness of metaphoric design.
+The rapid uptake of "what you see is what you get" interfaces pioneered by Apple proved the effectiveness of metaphor-centric design.
 Through metaphor, users are able to extend models of action from one domain into another.
 Empirical studies have later shown the effectiveness of metaphor in computation [@blackwell_does_1999; @sallam_use_2009].
 Flusser would say that such figurative habituation makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.
 The metaphor can conserve mental energy.
 But, once internalized, it also no longer attracts attention.
 The seminal work on figurative speech